×

 Market Forecast UnitsUSD Billion

-Key Companies ProfiledCBRE (CA), JLL (CA), Colliers International (CA), GWL Realty Advisors (CA), Sodexo (CA), Cushman & Wakefield (CA), Brookfield Properties (CA), Avison Young (CA), Hines (CA)
+Key Companies ProfiledCBRE Group (CA), JLL (CA), Colliers International (CA), GWL Realty Advisors (CA), Sodexo (CA), Cushman & Wakefield (CA), Brookfield Properties (CA), Avison Young (CA), Hines (CA)

-Segments CoveredService Type, Facility Type, End User, Technology
+Segments CoveredService Type, End User, Building Type

-Key Market OpportunitiesIntegration of smart building technologies enhances operational efficiency in the Canada facility management market.
+Key Market OpportunitiesIntegration of smart building technologies enhances operational efficiency in the canada facility management market.

 Countries CoveredCanada